aherve/aherve.github.io/source/_posts/2014-02-27-some-cool-functional-programming-with-ruby.markdown

 Since we can derivate a function, and we want to do it n times, what we miss is simply a `n-times combinator`.
 For example, `n_times.(f).(2)` should return `x -> f(f(x))` regardless of what `f` and `x` are.

-What about we do it recursively ?
+Shall we do it recursively ?
 ```ruby
 n_times = -> n,f {
   n == 1 ? f : -> x { f.(n_times.(n-1,f).(x))}